Skip to main content

 task = valyu.deepresearch.create(

-input="Summarize the key findings from this report and compare with current market trends",
+query="Summarize the key findings from this report and compare with current market trends",

 files=[{